 If you are driving and your windows begin to fog up, turn on the heat and set the fan to a higher setting to help clear out the moisture.

 Air Present Outside with More Humidity

 When the air outside is more humid than the air inside the car, it can cause condensation on the windows.
 This occurs when warm, moist air from outside comes into contact with a cold surface such as the car window.

-The warm air carries more moisture than cold air, so when it meets a cold window, the moisture it contains is released and settles on the glass.
+The warm air carries more moisture than the cold air, so when it meets a cold window, the moisture it contains is released and settles on the glass.
 This process is called condensation, and it’s why your car windows might fog up in certain weather conditions.

 Chris Miller is an auto journalist who specializes in reviewing new cars and providing helpful advice on family vehicles.
 He has a passion for cars and enjoys sharing his knowledge and expertise with others.